+Dental implants are a prosthetic replacement for a missing tooth or a tooth that needs extraction.
+An implant consists of three parts: the implant, the post, and a crown or artificial tooth.
 Dental implants are far and away the best solution for the replacement of a missing tooth.
 Implants are strong, function exactly like a natural tooth, and often last the remainder of the patient’s life.
 In addition to replacing a missing tooth, Dr. DeStefano uses dental implants as anchors for dentures and bridges.

-Why do I need to replace a missing tooth?
+Why replace a missing tooth?

 It can be tempting to not replace a missing tooth, but this can create problems with your overall dental health:

 - Movement — Your teeth remain in place thanks to the pressure exerted by the adjacent teeth.
 When a tooth is missing, the teeth on both sides of the gap tend to slide over to fill the gap.
 This creates problems with your bite alignment and the spacing of your teeth.